dc-me/example-expressjs/README.md

 # An example expressJS application
-This repo is for per scholas training, containing all the nodeJS with expressJS codes
+This repo is for per scholas training, containing all the NodeJS with express framework codes.

+**BUILT WITH**:
+- NodeJS
+- Express
+- MongoDB (Mongoose)
+- Passport
+- EJS

 # How to run
 npm install && npm run dev